-Manjoo argues that, “we would never accept teachers pushing other outmoded ideas on kids because that’s what was popular back when they were in school”.
+Manjoo argues that “we would never accept teachers pushing other outmoded ideas on kids because that’s what was popular back when they were in school”.

 That struck a chord, because my daughter’s school, much like others, is in the midst of the cursive writing debate.
 Should cursive writing continue to be taught?
-I’m a proponent of keeping it (for some of the reasons discussed here), but advocates of dropping it argue that nearly all written communication is now composed on a keyboard, that print suffices when a handwritten communique is needed, and that printed signatures are legal.
+I’m a proponent of keeping it (for some of the reasons discussed in this article), but advocates of dropping it argue that nearly all written communication is now composed on a keyboard, that print suffices when a handwritten communique is needed, and that printed signatures are legal.
 They argue that teaching an outmoded style of writing takes time away from other topics that are of more value.

 There’s that word again.
 Outmoded.

 Between these two, I began to wonder: at what point do we, as a society, decide that a skill has become outmoded?
-Some of these seem obvious—learning to churn butter or joust is outmoded unless you intend to make your living at a renaissance faire.
+Some of these seem obvious—learning to churn butter or joust is outmoded unless you intend to make your living at a Renaissance faire.
 On the opposite side, I doubt anyone—except students—would argue against teaching basic math despite the ubiquity of calculators or against teaching medical personnel how to take a manual blood pressure reading even though technology can now do it faster or more accurately.